gwastro/pycbc/docs/tmpltbank.rst

 * The value of f0 generally doesn't matter (so just use 70 if unsure).
 However if ethinca is being calculated f0 and f-low must be equal.
 * Choose f-upper wisely!
 If your signals coalesce at <1000Hz, you might want to use a lower value ... although of course in this regime this inspiral-only metric will lose validity.
-* A delta-f value of 1/256 will certainly be accurate enough, but setting this lower will lead to the code being faster.
+* A delta-f value of 1/256 will certainly be accurate enough, a larger value will cause the code to run faster.

 =============================================================
 Aligned-spin geometric placement: pycbc_geom_aligned_bank